Jan Lopez Wood Fellowship

 Program Benefits

-• $1,000 for project-related costs (usually art supplies, but possibly for project related travel, living expenses if necessary for projects advancement, and other expenditures that fall within the financial requirements of the project)
+• A stipend of $1,000 for project-related costs (usually art supplies, but possibly for project-related travel, living expenses, or other expenditures required by the project).

-The most likely departure from this division of funds would be that the tuition remission amount is reduced, with those funds instead going to project-related costs.
-An applicant’s project proposal may include a suggested budget adjustment of this type.
+The most likely departure from this division of funds is reducing the tuition scholarship and allocating those funds to project-related costs.
+An applicant's project proposal may include a budget adjustment of this type.

-The process follows a timeline in which applications are submitted and a selection is made during the spring, and the project is completed during the following academic year.
-It is possible, however, that the project will take place, at least in part, during the summer following selection of the recipient.
+Timeline: Applications are submitted, a selection is made in the spring, and the project is completed during the following academic year.
+It is possible, however, that the project will be conducted, at least in part, during the summer following the selection of the recipient.

 Applying to the Program